-In this blog post, we’re gonna be seeing how you can use Facebook Ads for enhancing your marketing strategy.
+In this blog post, we’re gonna be seeing how you can use Facebook Ads to enhance your marketing strategy.
 If you own a brand, then social media is definitely an essential aspect of your business.

 In this digital age, deciding where your target audience spends most of their time online is significant.
 Reach out to them where they already are.
 96% of marketers consider Facebook as the most effective platform to boost sales via Ads, and we stand by their choice.

-To scale your business online, it is essential you leverage upon Facebook ads with a moderate budget and clearly set goals.
+To scale your business online, it is essential you leverage Facebook ads with a moderate budget and clearly set goals.
 If you are just starting out, keep your budget minimal initially and experiment with the target audience when you schedule Facebook posts.

 Running a strategically targeted Facebook ad can increase your potential conversions, generate engagement and increase your impressions.